D2phus/Computer-Organization-Lab-Assignments/README.md

-# HITSZ_ComputerOrganization_Lab
+# Computer Organization Lab Assignments
-Lab assignments for Computer Organization course at Harbin Institute of Technology, Shenzhen.
+Lab assignments for omputer Design and Practice, and Principles of Computer Organization courses.